Stampede kills 56 at funeral for Iranian general slain by US

-There was no information what set off the crush.
-Online videos showed people lying apparently lifeless, their faces covered by clothing.
-Emergency crews performed CPR on others as people wailed in the background, crying out to God.
+There was no information about what set off the crush in the packed streets, and online videos showed only its aftermath: people lying apparently lifeless, their faces covered by clothing, emergency crews performing CPR on the fallen, and onlookers wailing and crying out to God.

-“Unfortunately as a result of the stampede, some of our compatriots have been injured and some have been killed during the funeral processions,” Koulivand said.
+“Unfortunately as a result of the stampede, some of our compatriots have been injured and some have been killed during the funeral processions,” Koulivand said, and state TV quoted him as saying that 56 had died and 213 had been injured.

-State TV reported the death toll of 56, with 213 injured, citing Koulivand.

-Soleimani’s burial was delayed, with no new time given, because of concerns about the massive crowd that had gathered, the semi-official ISNA news agency said.
+Soleimani’s burial was delayed, with no new time given, because of concerns about the huge crowd at the cemetery, the semi-official ISNA news agency said.

-Soleimani’s death in a drone strike Friday has sparked calls across Iran for revenge against America, drastically raising tensions across the Middle East.
-The U.S. government warned ships of an unspecified threat from Iran across the region’s waterways, crucial routes for global energy supplies.
-Meanwhile, the U.S. Air Force launched a drill with 52 fighter jets in Utah, just days after President Donald Trump threatened to hit 52 sites in Iran.

-Earlier in the day, Hossein Salami, the new leader of Iran’s Revolutionary Guard, vowed to avenge Soleimani’s death as he addressed a crowd of supporters gathered at the coffin in a central square in Kernan.
+Hossein Salami, Soleimani’s successor as leader of the Revolutionary Guard, addressed a crowd of supporters gathered at the coffin in a central square in Kernan.
+He vowed to avenge Soleimani, who was killed in a U.S. drone strike Friday near Baghdad’s airport.

 “We tell our enemies that we will retaliate but if they take another action we will set ablaze the places that they like and are passionate about,” Salami said.

-“Death to Israel!” the crowd shouted in response.
-Israel is a longtime regional foe of Iran.
+“Death to Israel!” the crowd shouted in response, referring to one of Iran’s longtime regional foes.

+Salami praised Soleimani’s work, describing him as essential to backing Palestinian groups, Yemen’s Houthi rebels and Shiite militias in Iraq and Syria.
+As a martyr, Soleimani represented an even greater threat to Iran’s enemies, Salami said.

+Soleimani will ultimately be laid to rest between the graves of Enayatollah Talebizadeh and Mohammad Hossein Yousef Elahi, two former Guard comrades killed in Iran’s 1980s war with Iraq.
+They died in Operation Dawn 8, in which Soleimani also took part.
+It was a 1986 amphibious assault that cut Iraq off from the Persian Gulf and led to the end of the war that killed 1 million.

-The funeral processions in major cities over three days have been an unprecedented honor for Soleimani, viewed by Iranians as a national hero for his work leading the Guard’s expeditionary Quds Force.
+The funeral processions in major cities over three days have been an unprecedented honor for Soleimani, seen by Iranians as a national hero for his work leading the Guard’s expeditionary Quds Force.

-The U.S. blames him for killing U.S. troops in Iraq and accused him of plotting new attacks just before he was killed in the drone strike near Baghdad’s airport.
+The U.S. blames him for killing U.S. troops in Iraq and accused him of plotting new attacks just before he was killed.
 Soleimani also led forces supporting Syrian President Bashar Assad in that country’s civil war, and he also served as the point man for Iranian proxies in countries like Iraq, Lebanon and Yemen.

-The U.S. is continuing to reinforce its own positions in the region, including repositioning some forces.
+Russian President Vladimir Putin met with Assad in Syria on Tuesday amid the tensions between Washington and Tehran.

 According to a report on Tuesday by the semi-official Tasnim news agency, Iran has worked up 13 sets of plans to avenge Soleimani’s death.
 The report quoted Ali Shamkhani, the secretary of Iran’s Supreme National Security Council, as saying that even the weakest among them would be a “historic nightmare” for the U.S. He declined to elaborate,